-The Sustainable Agriculture Initiative (SAI) Platform is the main food industry initiative supporting the development of sustainable agriculture worldwide.
+The Sustainable Agriculture Initiative (SAI) Platform is the main food and drink industry initiative supporting the development of sustainable agriculture worldwide.

 Food industries are the biggest purchasers of agricultural raw materials.
 In order to rely on a constant, increasing and safe supply of agricultural raw materials, these must be grown in a sustainable manner.
 In 2002 Nestlé, Unilever and Danone created the Sustainable Agriculture Initiative (SAI) Platform, a non-profit organization to facilitate sharing, at precompetitive level, of knowledge and initiatives to support the development and implementation of sustainable agriculture practices involving the different stakeholders of the food chain.